 In anesthesiology, physicians are always seeing new patients who visit the hospitals for medical operations and surgeries.
 Some of these patients also have certain medical histories along with previous medical operations that are secured in the Electronic Medical Records (EMR) software of their private care clinician.
 A good EMR software for anesthesiology will be able to easily import patient data from other EMR software without wasting much time.
 It will also be able to utilize the information to make medical charts.

 There are certain surgeries that run for hours and this makes it really important for anesthesiology physicians to deliver the right dosages with proper timing.
-Doctors seriously can’t afford a patient to wake up during surgery and find his stomach opened up.
-Therefore a good EMR software for anesthetic practices would have a proper time calculator that would assist physicians in determining the right dosage for a particular patient and when the second dosage would be required during the operation.
+Doctors seriously can not afford a patient to wake up during surgery and find his stomach opened up.
+Therefore, a good EMR software for anesthetic practices would have a proper time calculator that would assist physicians in determining the right dosage for a particular patient and when the second dosage would be required during the operation.

 Analyzing the patient’s health history in order to know about their allergies and similar other symptoms are really important when it comes to determining the right type of anesthesia and the dosage.
 A good EHR software would have modules that could help physicians here as well.